bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/Communications/CAN.md

 Module to request time from master | t
 Master to transmit time | T0000 *

-* Time sent as digits appear on the clock, not the time in seconds!
+Note: Time sent as digits appear on the clock, not the time in seconds!

+### Manual setup message specifics

 Manual setup message | CAN content
 ------------ | -------------
 Wires | crwk yb (lower case letter or space)